Frühlingsrauschen: Structure

-An orchestral version of Rustle of Spring appears as part of the score to Harman and Ising's 1936 Happy Harmonies cartoon The Early Bird and the Worm.
+An orchestral version of "Rustle of Spring" appears as part of the score to Harman and Ising's 1936 Happy Harmonies cartoon The Early Bird and the Worm.
 The piece features prominently in the 1939 Hollywood film Intermezzo, first in an orchestral arrangement, and then with its main melody hummed and played on piano by Ingrid Bergman's character Anita Hoffman.
 Its melody is quoted in a few parts of Meredith Willson's 1957 musical The Music Man.
 The piece also appears in the second episode of Dennis Potter's 1986 TV series The Singing Detective.

-The London Philharmonic's orchestral version of Rustle of Spring came to notoriety in Canada for its use as wait time music by the Canada Revenue Agency.
+The London Philharmonic Orchestra's orchestral version of "Rustle of Spring" came to notoriety in Canada for its use as wait time music by the Canada Revenue Agency.